 However, these activities by third-party cookies can be considered as an invasion of the privacy of a user online.
 These data track what a user does on a website and can be used by third parties for user profiling.

 How to check cookies used by a website?

 Most of the popular web browsers provide a way to find out cookies used by a website from its developer tools.
 For example, if you use Google Chrome, right-click on the site and view the browsers developer console.
 From the developer console, on the Application tab, expand the cookies view where you can find the cookies that are installed by the website.

 To know more about how to identify the cookies used by a website, read this article.

-In countries with laws like GDPR, people can be more relaxed with regards to the cookies and collecting personal data without their knowledge.
-With the implementation of such laws, the websites will not be able to install cookies that are not necessary for the website to function properly without the users’ consent.
-This includes the cookies that track the users’ behavior.
-This ensures if the cookies will be installed only if the users allows the websites to do so.
+People protected under GDPR rules can relax with regards to the cookies and collecting personal data without their knowledge.
+With the implementation of such laws, websites will not be able to install cookies that are not necessary for the website to function properly without the users’ consent.
+It includes those that track the user’s online behavior for delivering targeted advertisements and personalized content.

 Try CookieYes for free and make your website compliant.